 Below is my list with comments.
 You can download a clean version for your own use here: Emergency Baby Shopping List Worksheet

 - Bassinet/Sleeper – I used and loved the Snuggle Nest.
 It folds, so it’s extremely portable, and the nightlight and sound buttons were lifesavers for me.
 I slept in our guest room with the Nest next to me until I went back to work and was ready to share nighttime duties with Daddy.
-As another alternative, I have also heard good things about the DockATot.
+As a similar alternative, there’s also the DockATot.

-- Bottles – I was fortunate that my sis-in-law let me borrow a few different bottles to see which my baby preferred.
+- Bottles – I was fortunate that my sis-in-law let me borrow a few different bottles to see which my adopted newborn preferred.
 You may want to buy a small quantity of a few different kinds before you commit.
 Once you decide on one, I recommend buying enough to get you roughly through a full day and night so you are only having to wash once a day.
-I ended up purchasing eight of these small Munchkin Latch bottles, then registered for the larger versions.
+I ended up purchasing eight of these small Munchkin Latch bottles, then registered for the larger versions since I wouldn’t need those until later on.

-- Burb Cloths – For obvious reasons, you will need these!
+- Burp Cloths – You’ll need plenty of rags for burping and cleaning messes.
 I bought these really cheap ones initially (the kind they used for diapers back in the day), and reserved the nicer ones for my registry.

-- Car Seat – Among the most important things on the list!
-I recommend researching this in advance in case your adoption happens quickly, because it can be really overwhelming.
-We got an Orbit system (you can buy just a car seat and base or the whole system with stroller), which we love.
+- Car Seat – Among the most important things on the list, since you can’t bring baby home without it.
+You’ll want to research this in advance in case your adoption happens quickly, because it can be really overwhelming.
+Check out Amazon’s best-selling car seats here.

 - Changing Pad and Covers – This may or may not be considered a true emergency item, but it never failed that my newborn started peeing mid-diaper change, so it was nice to have a waterproof changing pad and at least two covers.